Remembering Jerry Duerksen: Property manager, philanthropist dies at 72

 “He always had a plan,” remembers his wife, Beckie.
 “And a backup plan and a third plan.
 He always did that.
 He kept thinking about all the details to determine which one was going to work best.

-And Jerry, who died recently at the add had the patience to wait.
+And Jerry, who died last week at the age of 72, had the patience to wait.
 To wait for others to speak.
 To wait for any contentions to expire.
 And then he would speak.

 Then there was the Jan.
 29, 2013 meeting at the library.
-More than 150 people crammed into the meeting room to discuss housing issues.
+More than 150 people crammed into the room to discuss housing issues.
 People were yelling and gesticulating and throwing things at the walls.
 Tenants were complaining about the conditions of rental housing.
 The city was talking about an expensive mandatory inspection protocol.
+Landlords were livid.

 Then, the last of the 23 speakers came to the microphone.
 It was Jerry Duerksen.
 He suggested, quietly but firmly, that landlords and property managers could regulate themselves.
 And he promised to put something together.

 Jerry kept his word.
 The Corvallis Rental Property Management Group, although it wasn’t called that yet, began holding informal meetings at Jerry’s office.
-The meetings soon moved to the Elks Lodge, where Jerry paid for lunch.
+The meetings soon moved to the Elks Lodge, where Jerry paid for lunch and his daughter-in-law, Dawn Duerksen, produced the agenda, put together an email list of 170 people and moderated the lunch sessions.

 And things started to change.
-A key program was a cooperative effort in which the CPD informed the property manager every time they paid a call on a rental.
+A key program was a cooperative effort in which the Corvallis Police Department agreed to inform the property manager every time they paid a call on a rental.

-Dawn Duerksen, Jerry’s daughter-in-law, said when she gets an email from the CPD sometimes she is in touch with the tenants before they even wake up.
+Dawn Duerksen said when she gets an email from the Police Department, sometimes she is in touch with the tenants before they even wake up.

-“They’re knocking on the door at 9 a.m. and talking to tenants – and that’s powerful,” said Corvallis Police Chief Jonathan Sassaman.
-“We can write tickets all day long, but at the end of the day it’s just a ticket” and nowhere near as powerful a message as an eviction notice.
+“They’re knocking on the door at 9 a.m. and talking to tenants — and that’s powerful,” said Corvallis Police Chief Jonathan Sassaman.
+“We can write tickets all day long, but at the end of the day it’s just a ticket,” and nowhere near as powerful a message as an eviction notice or a school suspension.

 In 2012, Sassaman said, his officers were answering more than 2,000 calls per year for livability offenses such as disturbances, fights, alcohol violations and loud parties.
 It’s now around 1,000 per year, with OSU helping by holding students accountable for off-campus behavior.